NyteshadeXT/PF2e-Vault/8) Adventures/2e - Down the Goblin Hole (D280)/03) The Webwall.md

 **Web-Covered Cliff:** Moving along the cliff requires an [[skills#Athletics|Athletics]] check (DC10) to move at half speed.
 Characters who are pulled or pushed off the cliff or who are knocked prone will fall unless they make a [[grab-an-edge|grab and edge]] action.
 The cliff is 35 feet tall; a character who falls takes 1d10 damage per 10 feet fallen (but see Pit Trap).

-**Pit Trap:** The pit at the base of the cliff is a false floor pit trap.
+**Pit Trap:** The pit at the base of the cliff is a false floor pit trap.
 Characters who land in the pit take reduced falling damage—1d6 per 10 feet fallen instead of 1d10—because the deep slime at the pit’s bottom cushions the landing somewhat (but also makes the walls more difficult to climb).
 This pit can’t be disarmed or disabled.